PelleGroot/bucketlist/README.md

 __*Not anymore*__

 Using this app, you will keep track of your bucketlist, have a clear overview, add item to the list and check them off.
 You will be able to set reminders for your items and share the items with friends.
+The things on your bucket list does not have to be exciting skydiving/bungiejumping kind of things but it acn also just be a pub you want to visit.
+That is when the location function comes in handy.
+You can pin a location to an item to show what and where the item is located.
+This is done through the google maps api.

-## MVP
+## Functions
-The following functionalities are needed for the MVP:
+The following functionalities will be in the app:

-* able to log in
+* able to log in (MVP)
-* a list of items
+* a list of items (MVP)
-* to add items to the list
+* to add items to the list (MVP)
-* to check off items of the list
+* to check off items of the list (MVP)
 * to write you experiences of the item
+* add photos to your items
 * to add locations to the items
 * rate the items on how much you are looking foward to experience it
+* share items with friends
+* share your list with friends
+* set a reminder of your bucketlist items
+*

+## External components
+Google Firebase Authentication and database